Jonathan Romain: Professional career

-Rabbi Jonathan Romain is Convenor of the Reform Beit Din (Rabbbinic Court), a position he took up in 2023.
+Rabbi Jonathan Romain is Convenor of the Reform Beit Din (Rabbinic Court), a position he took up in 2023.

-He was Rabbi of Maidenhead (Reform) Synagogue from 1980-2024, and remains as the community’s Rabbi Emeritus.
-He attributes the Maidenhead congregation’s huge growth during his tenure, from 72 households to 947, to the rebranding of the synagogue from a house of prayer to a community centre, telling the Jewish Chronicle: "I honestly don’t care if people come to services on a Saturday, the film evening on a Sunday or the walking group midweek.
+He was Rabbi of Maidenhead Synagogue from 1980 to 2024, and remains as the community’s Rabbi Emeritus.
+He attributes the Maidenhead congregation’s huge growth during his tenure, from 72 households to 947, to the rebranding of the synagogue from a house of prayer to a community centre, telling The Jewish Chronicle: "I honestly don’t care if people come to services on a Saturday, the film evening on a Sunday or the walking group midweek.
 It’s coming that counts and being part of the community in whatever way they feel comfortable.”

+From 2007 to 2009, he chaired the Movement for Reform Judaism's Assembly of Rabbis and Cantors.
 He was a key figure in the 2025 unification of the Movement for Reform Judaism and Liberal Judaism into one Progressive Judaism for the UK and Ireland, regularly writing and speaking in favour of the merger.

-From 2007 to 2009, he chaired the Movement for Reform Judaism's Assembly of Rabbis and Cantors.

 For several years he was one of the judges for both The Times Preacher of the Year competition and the BBC's Frank Gillard Awards for religious programmes.

 He is chaplain to the Jewish Police Association, and until 2018 chaired the Accord Coalition, which he helped found as an alliance of religious and non-religious groups committed to campaigning against religious discrimination in state-funded faith schools.

 In 2014 he established Inter-faith leaders for Dignity in Dying (IFDiD), an inter-faith group of clergy, now numbering 50 leaders of many religious affiliations who support the aims of Dignity in Dying.
 The group calls for a change in the law that would allow terminally ill, mentally competent adults the choice of an having themselves die.